 How filters work: choose one of the suggested Quick Filters or click on the green button “Filter now” to select one of the different filter options available.
 You can create complex filter combinations using the Expert Filter.

-For example, you can filter the results according to a specific SERP Tag or against more than 40 different SERPs features.
+For example, you can filter the results according to a specific result feature or against more than 40 different SERPs features.

 Featured Snippets – Table

 This table shows you all the Featured Snippets of your website.

 In particular, the visible rows are:

 - Keyword: The search phrase for which the result is being shown in a Featured Snippet.